Free SPSS Alternatives: An Overview (2026)

 DataStatPro vs IBM SPSS — Full Feature Comparison 2026

-The table below compares DataStatPro (free SPSS alternative) to IBM SPSS across the features most important to students, researchers, and academics.
+The table below compares DataStatPro and IBM SPSS across the features most important to students, researchers, and academics.

 Comparison of DataStatPro free SPSS alternative versus IBM SPSS across cost, platform, collaboration, and statistical features in 2026